GChristensen/posts/_posts/2019-08-31-dynamic-org-capture-templates.md

 org-protocol URL is altered in various ways on its path to Emacs when capturing from a browser in Windows:

-- A slash is appended to subprotocol name.
+- A slash is appended to the subprotocol name.
 For an example:<br> `org-protocol://capture?url=...` becomes `org-protocol://capture/?url=...`<br> Because of this Emacs may not recognize a subprotocol.
-- The URL is encoded into local system character set, so Emacs will get unibyte characters instead of UTF-8.
+- The URL is encoded into the local system character set, so Emacs will get unibyte characters instead of UTF-8.

 In addition, the URL should be no longer than 32kb.
 All this makes setup of org-protocol